aiproshar/connector/README.md

 ## Application Details
-MQTT is a the preferred go to protocol for IoT devices, due to its low protocol overhead. it was not built for data integration and data processing.
-In these scenaros, developers prefer kafka or similar event streaming platform to achieve event driven architecture to process data in motion.
+MQTT is the preferred go to protocol for IoT devices, due to its low protocol overhead. it was not built for data integration and data processing.
+In these scenarios, developers prefer kafka or similar event streaming platform to achieve event driven architecture to process data in motion.

 To clarify, MQTT and Kafka complement each other.
 So how we pass our huge amount of events from MQTT to kafka easily ?
 This is where **connector** comes to help.

-**Connector** is a highly scalable and fault tolerant Application which continiously pulls events from MQTT brokers and publishes those events to Air-Gapped kafka clusters with minimal latency.
-And depending on configuration, it can achieve fault tolerence, so when the application crashes or kafka cluster is offline, the messages are stored and published as soon as the cluster comes online.
+**Connector** is a highly scalable and fault tolerant Application which continuously pulls events from MQTT brokers and publishes those events to Air-Gaped kafka clusters with minimal latency.
+And depending on configuration, it can achieve fault tolerance, so when the application crashes or kafka cluster is offline, the messages are stored and published as soon as the cluster comes online.

 ## Deployment